Delia Ramirez: 2022

 On December 7, 2021, Ramirez announced that she would run in the 2022 U.S. House election for Illinois's 3rd congressional district.
 The district was an open seat due to redistricting after the 2020 U.S. census.
 In the Democratic primary election, she won 66% of the vote, defeating Gilbert Villegas, a member of the Chicago City Council, and Iymen Chehade, a professor and foreign policy advisor.
-The district's electorate is heavily Democratic, and as such as the Democratic nominee was widely expected to win the general election in November.
+The district's electorate is heavily Democratic, and as such, the Democratic nominee was widely expected to win the general election in November.

 Ramirez defeated Republican nominee Justin Burau in the general election, receiving 68.5% of the vote.

 2024

 Ramirez ran unopposed in the Democratic primary.
-She defeated Republican John Booras in the general election, receiving 67.3% of the vote.
+She defeated Republican John Booras in the general election.